Elizabeth Link

 Our mule-eared sheep are “Avondales”, a four-way cross developed to thrive on Pacific Northwest pasture.

-This unregistered breed is the life’s work of a Snoqualmie Valley shepherd who ran the only 100% organic, grass-fed lamb operation in western Washington; a real master of animal health and grazing science.
-While I never got to meet Jeff, the quality of his animals and of the relationships he left behind are quite a legacy.
+This unregistered breed is the life’s work of a Snoqualmie Valley couple who ran the only 100% organic, grass-fed lamb operation in western Washington; a real force of animal health and grazing science.

-I chose Avondales for their hardiness and exceptional gains on pasture—they are especially resilient animals that lamb on pasture, graze efficiently, and are easy to handle.
+We didn’t choose Avondales so much as they chose us; working on a shearing job, the option to buy some ewes came up and without a single plan in place I committed to bringing 40 up to Whatcom County.
+As we work with them, we are learning to appreciate Avondales for their hardiness and exceptional gains on pasture—they are especially resilient animals that lamb on pasture, graze efficiently, and are easy to handle.
 They produce a lean, mild meat with all the best traits of their background genetics; substantial loin cuts and quality meat from Blue Faced Leicester, New Zealand Suffolk, Clun Forest, and some Texel.
-Their background also create a lovely wool coat with a color I especially love on the darker, natural colored ewes and a classic creamy-white fleece on standard hides.
+Their background also create a lovely wool coat with heavy crimping—typically creamy white, but with some dark natural colored animals as well.

 I hope you’ll fall in love with these animals as I have from pasture to plate; regardless of whether animals are destined for the table or kept in the flock, I value the lives and wellbeing of each and every animal and am proud to offer high-quality meat, hides, and wool products.